xxdoc/DialogModule/README.md

 # DialogModule
-A simple, easy-to-use, cross-platform, dialog library, inspired by the GameMaker Language dialog functions.
+A simple, easy-to-use, cross-platform, dialog shared library, inspired by the GameMaker Language dialog functions.

 ----------------------------------------------------------------------------------------------------------------------------